maxblee/clipivot/README.tex.md

 an empty string, 'n/a', 'none', 'null', 'nan'.
 The function determining whether or not to lowercase values renders text into lowercase, so uppercase versions of those phrases will be rendered as empty as well.

-### Other Options
-I've covered most of the available options already, but there are still two that I haven't covered.
-Very quickly, there's here:

-- Use the `-d` delimeter flag if your "comma-separated values" file is not actually separated by commas.
-If you're using this on a tab-separated file, write `-d '\t'`
-- CSV files often use quote characters in fields, primarily to have the parser ignore the delimeter within the quotes.
-(For instance, the
-$75,000 donation in the Post's inaugural donations dataset I referenced earlier uses quotes around "$75,000.00".
-This allows them to use a comma in the middle of a cell within a CSV file.
-You can use the `-q` flag to override the default, which assumes that double quotation marks like `"` serve as quote characters in the document.

 ## Developer Guide
 Now that you've used `csvpivot`, do you want to help make it better?